Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Experiments: Novel Applications

 \subsection{Tensor Completion}

 Recovery of low-rank tensor approximations arises in applications ranging from multidimensional signal processing to latent-factor models in machine learning \cite{animatensor}.
-We consider the recovery of symmetric orthogonal tensors from incomplete measurements using \cogent.
-We seek a tensor $T$ of the form $T = \sum_{i = 1}^r c_i [\otimes \vu_i]$, where $\otimes \vu$ indicates an $t$-fold tensor product of a vector $\vu \in \R^p$.
+Here, we consider the recovery of symmetric orthogonal tensors from incomplete measurements using \cogent.
+We seek a tensor $T$ of the form $T = \sum_{i = 1}^r c_i [\otimes \vu_i]$, where $\otimes \vu$ indicates an $t$-fold tensor product of a vector $\vu \in \R^p$ such that $\| \vu \|=1$.
 We obtain partial measurements of this tensor of the form $y=\mathcal{M}\left( T \right)$, where $\mathcal{M}\left( \cdot \right)$ is a \emph{masking operator} that reveals a certain subset of the entries of the tensor.
-We formulate this problem in an atomic norm setup, wherein the objective function that captures the data fidelity term is $f(T):=\frac{1}{2} \|y-\mathcal{M}\left(T \right) \|^2$.
+We formulate this problem in an atomic norm setup, wherein the objective function (which captures fidelity to the observations) is $f(T):=\frac{1}{2} \|y-\mathcal{M}\left(T \right) \|^2$.
 The atomic set has the form

 In applying \cogent to this problem, the greedy step requires calculation of the symmetric rank-one tensor that best approximates the gradient of the loss function.
 This calculation can be performed efficiently using power iterations \cite{animatensor}.
 We implement a backward step based on basis reoptimization and thresholding (Algorithm 3), where the new basis is obtained from a tensor decomposition, computed via power iterations.